numanqmr/ecom-store/README.md

 * if you face any trouble running the project, feel free top reach out, create an issue if need be.

+## NOTE:

+* It might not work currently on the dark mode themes as no support or any sort of adjustments were made.

 ## Authors

 [@Numanqmr](https://github.com/numanqmr)